whyhankee/dbwrkr/README.md

 Notes:

-* The examples directory contains an example for use with mongodb.
 * The dbwrk pcakage contains the tests.
 They are currently called from the storage engine, see the mongodb storage engine for more info.